 It has the feel of California, those wineries, plus golden hills, water restrictions and ocean awaiting my eyes and body.

 How did I get so lucky?
 Steve is a classical music fan but tunes into the local station.
-But when opera comes on, he switched to his hometown station and saw the piece on the MPR website about my hiking the Te Araroa.
+But when the opera comes on, he switches to his hometown station and saw the piece on the MPR website about my hiking the Te Araroa.